Baahubali: The Lost Legends

 Baahubali: The Lost Legends is an Indian television animated series that is a part of the Baahubali franchise, produced by Arka Media Works and Graphic India.
 The series revolves around the young princes Amarendra Baahubali and Bhallaladeva in the Mahishmati kingdom.
-The series is set before the incidents happened in Baahubali: The Beginning and Baahubali 2: The Conclusion.
+The series serves as a prologue to Baahubali: The Beginning and Baahubali 2: The Conclusion.
 The first season aired on Amazon Prime Video from 19 April to 11 August 2017.

 Plot

 Baahubali - The Lost Legends is set before the Kalakeya invasion depicted in the movie, when Baahubali and Bhallaladeva are still both young princes of Mahishmati.
 It chronicles two brothers competing to rule the greatest kingdom of its age and the epic adventures they must endure to prove they are worthy to one day wear the crown.
-Under the watchful eye of Sivagami, and the warrior, Kattappa, one shall rise to be King of the throne, while the other shall become King of the people.
+Under the watchful eye of Sivagami, and the slave warrior, Kattappa, one shall rise to be King of the throne, while the other shall become King of the people.
 The animated series features new, never before revealed stories about the characters from the film including Prince Baahubali, Bhallaladeva, Kattappa and Sivagami, as well as dozens of new characters.

 The series follows princes and cousins Amarendra Baahubali and Bhallaladeva, who work to defend the kingdom of Mahishmati from the forces of evil.